cmccomb/human_regex/README.md

 For a more extensive set of examples, please see [The Cookbook](crate::cookbook).

 # Features
 This crate currently supports the vast majority of syntax available in the [core Rust regex library](https://crates.io/crates/regex) through a human-readable API.
+The type model that the API is built upon reflects the underlying syntax rules of regular languages/expressions, meaning you get the same instant compiler feedback you're use to in Rust while writing regex.
+No more runtime regex panics or unexplained behavior, if it compiles, what can plainly read is what you get.
 ## Single Character

 | Implemented?                                | Expression          | Description                                                   |